sock1000kg/FractalVisualizer/README.md

 # Fractal Visualizer
 [Live Demo](https://sock1000kg.github.io/FractalVisualizer/) (currently only works on PC)

-Fractal Visualizer is a canvas-based fractal visualizer built with HTML5 and JavaScript using the logic of the Julia set.
-Mess around to see all kinds of diffrent patterns and save your favourite fractals.
-Maybe zoom in and see the shapes in a whole different light, too!
-You can also mess with different colors and coordinates in the advanced settings to satisfy your creativity.
+Fractal Visualizer is a CPU-based fractal visualizer built with HTML5 and JavaScript using the Julia set.
+Explore a wide variety of mesmerizing patterns, zoom in to discover intricate details, and save your favorite fractals.
+Customize colors, coordinates, and more in the advanced settings to unleash your creativity.
 Have fun :)

 ## Features
 - Interactive fractal drawing using mouse position and hue shifts